UoA-CARES/hpc-client/docs/docker.md

 Instead, the image should already contain everything required to perform the task.

+!!! warning "Do Not Compile Datasets into Docker Images"

+    Datasets should **NOT** be included in Docker images.

+    Instead, upload datasets to the CARES NAS and request them in the job submission.

+    Requested datasets are mounted read-only inside the container at:

+    ```text
+    /workspace/datasets/<dataset_name>
+    ```

 ### A Good HPC Docker Image

 A good HPC image: